mfhooks88/coding-quiz/README.md

 * code was used from previous lessons as well as ones found on W3 Schools and MDN

 * updated HTML links so both would connect since page is now published on GitHub

+* help also obtained utilizing AskBCS user 'jarmstrong' on JS file, put notes into each section where help was provided